MontechStudiosINC/Grants-Program/applications/PolarisWallet.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Velocity Labs.
+- Work you have already done.
 Case Study of Projects built by Montech Studios - https://drive.google.com/file/d/14pfbFONKriF7TxTvHwFst-R_Fnp4g61O/view?ts=66bcb99d
-- Work you have already done.

 - If there are any other teams who have already contributed (financially) to the project.
+NA
 - Previous grants you may have applied for.
+NA